mscarey/AuthoritySpoke/docs/guides/create_holding_data.rst

    By statute, a work must be “original” to qualify for copyright protection.
 17 U.S.C. § 102(a).

-The ``anchors`` field doesn’t do much yet in AuthoritySpoke version 0.6, but in future versions it’ll help link each Holding to the relevant parts of the Opinion.
+The ``anchors`` field can be used to link each Holding to the relevant parts of the Opinion.

 The Parts of a Holding as a Python Dictionary